pjkellar/pjkellar/README.md

 When I am not working you’ll find me hanging out with my Wife and two dogs, Bear and Teddy.
 If the weather is warm you will catch me out for a tour in the twistys on my motorcycle — I recently picked up a 2018 Triumph Street Triple RS 765!

-I enjoy tinkering on wood working projects in the garage, ranging from little things like cutting boards, wood signs, etc. — all the way up to full-on furniture, like tables, desks (like the one my keyboard is on right now)
+I enjoy tinkering on wood working projects in the garage, ranging from little things like cutting boards, wood signs, etc. — all the way up to full-on furniture, like tables, desks (like the one my keyboard is on right now).

 ### Work Stuff